College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 - Syracuse

-They also carry a lot of Division II college football games
+They also carry many Division II college football games.

 The app is similar to what is typically available for streaming on ESPN3.